GJP serves Georgians impacted by the criminal legal system.

 * You may be able to terminate your probation early even if you still owe fines and fees, but restitution must be paid.

-If you meet the criteria above, learn more about what to expect here.
+If you meet the criteria above, follow the self-advocacy steps listed here.

 What should you do if you are eligible for early termination?